Mycobank Taxonomy: Fungi, Dikarya, Ascomycota, Pezizomycotina, Pezizomycetes, Pezizales, Tuberaceae, Tuber

 Back in the kitchen, I prepared simple garlic bread by toasting slices of baguette, rubbing raw garlic cloves on the toast, lathering with Miyokos – my favorite vegan butter – and topping with delicate slices of truffle.
 I chose the largest and most ripe truffles and really piled them on to get the most flavor possible.
 And wow, it was good garlic bread.
 But, I actually didn't notice the truffle so much.
 I should have done a blind taste test.
 I think the garlic bread with the truffle was better, more interesting, more of a mouthful of flavor, but I can't be sure it wasn't a trick of my brain.
 The difference wasn't that noticeable...
 I wonder why the smell was so strong yet the taste didn't manifest much?

 I now have more confidence and incentive to look for truffles and I am really eager to explore native truffles' culinary potential.
-Given how under-sampled truffles are – this was the first Tuber sp. reported for Michigan on iNaturalist – there are no keys to identify them.
-I am in the process of sequencing this specimen's DNA, which will help me figure out its identity.
-Who knows, this specimen might be more than a culinary curiosity – a new species perhaps?
+Given how under-sampled truffles are – this was the first Tuber species reported for Michigan on iNaturalist – there are no keys to identify them.
+By sequencing these truffles' DNA, I was able to figure out that what I had eaten was Tuber separans, a species that hasn't been documented in Michigan since 1930!

 Guevara, G., Bonito, G., Trappe, J. M., Cázares, E., Williams, G., Healy, R. A., … Vilgalys, R. (2013).
 New North American truffles (Tuber spp.) and their ectomycorrhizal associations.
 Mycologia, 105(1), 194–209. https://doi.org/10.3852/12-087